 - (A) First write your full legal name legibly

 - (B) On the next line write your ENTIRE address, including the Zip Code.
-You can optionally include your E-mail address.
+You can optionally include your Phone Number.
 (If the DC Board of Elections has questions or concerns about the signatures on your petition, they may need reach out)

 - (C)Check the dates in each Row on the petition.
 Find the date of the first signature and enter this date on the left blank.
 Then find the date of the last signature on the petition and put this date in the right blank.
 If your petition has only one signature, then the dates will be the same for both blanks.
 If your petition contains signatures from multiple DC voters that were filled in sequentially, Row 1 to Row 5, then Row 1 will have the first date and Row 5 will have the last date.